Miele Triflex HX1 vs. Dyson V12 Detect

 Unlike the V15 Detect, priced at the premium level, the V12 Detect is cheaper, thus, making this comparison closer than the previous one.

-One critical variance with the V12 and V15 is the airflow, which translates to worse deep cleaning performance.
+One critical difference between the V12 and V15 is airflow, which results in worse deep cleaning performance.
 So the Triflex is closer to this model than the V15 Detect.

 Introduction to the Miele Triflex HX1 and Dyson V12 Detect